-- All the marketing activities for the main centre are carried out from the corporate office in Green Park. - All other centres have their own team of marketing executives and they report to centre managers and in the head office at green park. - Major activities include: - Arranging for camps, live shows, talks and continuing medical education(CME's) programmes
+- All the marketing activities for the main centre are carried out from the corporate office in Gurgaon. - All other centers have their own team of marketing executives and they report to Chairman/ Managing Director and center manager sat their respective centers. - Major activities include: - Arranging for camps, live shows, talks and continuing medical education( CME's) programmes - Keeping the hospital website current and updated

-- Keeping the hospital website current and updated - Designing logos, charts, pamphlets, and brochures necessary for staff and patients education. - Empanelment with PSU's, TPA, and other agencies for enhancing business. - Tie up with hospitals and doctors (small nursing homes) for referral and diagnostics. - Maintenance of public relations and networking inside and outside the hospital
+- Designing logos, charts, pamphlets, and brochures necessary for staff and patients education. - Empanelment with PSU's, TPA, and other agencies for enhancing business. - Tie up with hospitals and doctors (small nursing homes) for referral and diagnostics. - Maintenance of public relations and networking inside and outside the hospital. - Updates about the competitive organizations.

-As a part of my training in centre for sight I was given an induction schedule whereby I had an overview of the working of all the departments.
+As a part of my training in Park Hospital I was given an induction schedule whereby I had an overview of the working of all the departments.
 The induction programme was for 15 days and it helped significantly in gaining knowledge about hospital operations.

-I joined Corporate Marketing division.
-I was initially given the task of empanelment of various Corporates with Centre for Sight Group Of Eye Hospitals.
+I joined the Marketing division.
+I was initially given the task of empanelment of various Corporates, Domestic nursing homes, Renowned General practitioner and International Marketing with Park group of hospitals.

-For this I created a database of various corporates in gurgaon .I call them up and explain them about our proposal for empanelment.
+For this I created a database of various corporate, nursing homes, Doctors and International agencies in Gurgaon and NCR .I call them up and explain them about our proposal for empanelment and then fix the meeting.

-A copy of our proposal is mailed to the interested corporates.
+A copy of our proposal is mailed to the all groups.
 I then follow it up over phone to seek an appointment as per their convenience.

-At the meeting my role is to answer their queries and inform them about all the facilities offered by Centre For Sight.
+At the meeting my role is to answer their queries and inform them about all the facilities offered by Park Hospital.

-I then follow up with them later and ask for their response.
+I, then follow up with them later and ask for their response.

 With the interested organizations we complete our empanelment formalities.
-Later we organize a talk show or an eye camp at the corporate's office.
-This is to promote awareness about Centre for Sight and the employees also get to know about the benefits they could avail.
+Later we organize a talk show or an Health camp at the corporate's office.
+This is to promote awareness about Park Hospital and the employees also get to know about the benefits they could avail.

-The other task given to me is to start some promotional activities like an eye camp/talk show/awareness campaigns for those organizations already empanelled with Centre for Sight.
-This is to increase the business from our already empaneled centres.
+The other task given to me is to start some promotional activities like an Health camp/talk show/awareness campaigns for those organizations already empanelled with Park Group of hospitals.
+This is to increase the business from our already empaneled canters.